 You have a team of medical professionals who want you to have to birth that you ask for while still maintaining good, safe, practice.
 No one wants to be in a situation where we could have done something to prevent a bad outcome but we let it slide to make you more comfortable.

-5. We Aren’t All The Same
+5. All Labor & Delivery Nurses Are Not The Same

 Trust me, the worst thing you can do is to make assumptions about your nurse or doctor that create a negative relationship right off the bat.